-But, the same advantage becomes a frustrating ordeal, especially for system administrators who are troubleshooting the PC.
+The same advantage becomes a frustrating ordeal, especially for system administrators who are troubleshooting a PC.
 The changes applied to the system files in the hard disk may not be read because Linux is loading it from RAM.
-So, in order to know to fix a problem, it is a good idea to clear the RAM instead of rebooting the PC.
+So, in order to confirm a fix to a problem, it is a good idea to clear the RAM.
+A reboot will work clear the RAM, but how about wiping the RAM in the same session instead to save time?
 Let’s take a look.

 Clearing RAM in Ubuntu, Linux Mint, and derivatives